 Iron

-Supplementation only after medical consultation!
+Supplementation only with medical advice!

 The best sources for you:

-Legumes (e.g. lentils, chickpeas)
+Legumes (e.g., lentils, chickpeas)

 Eggs